 Results from clinical trials suggested that the drugs currently approved or under consideration for long-term prophylactic treatment of HAE 1/2 provide clinical benefits to many patients in terms of reduction of the number and severity of HAE attacks compared with no long-term prophylaxis.
-No

-SAEs were seen during the short duration of the trials.
+No SAEs were seen during the short duration of the trials.
 However, limitations to the evidence base that should be noted include:

-- Small trial populations due to the ultra-rare status of the disease - Short follow-up during the trials (four to 26 weeks), such that data on durability of effect and long-term safety are lacking - Lack of consistently-defined and -reported outcomes making comparisons across trials difficult - Limited data in some populations, including children and pregnant or lactating women
+- Small trial populations due to the ultra-rare status of the disease - Short follow-up during the trials (four to 26 weeks), such that data on durability of effect and long-term safety are lacking - Lack of consistently-defined and -reported outcomes making comparisons across trials difficult - Limited data on quality of life and other patient-reported outcomes - Limited data in some populations, including children and pregnant or lactating women - Lack of head-to-head trials of the drugs